The external dependencies Mbed TLS relies on

 File (stream) functions

-MBEDTLS_FS_IO is defined, file functions are used in several Mbed TLS modules:
+MBEDTLS_FS_IO is defined, the file functions are used in several Mbed TLS modules:

 Dynamic memory functions

 mbedtls_printf() to print to

-snprintf() function is used in the X.509 module for the various
+mbedtls_snprintf().
+It is used in the X.509 module for the various

 mbedtls_x509_xxx_info() functions and

 mbedtls_x509_crt_parse_path().
 It is also used by the SSL debug module (

 mbedtls_strerror() and by